GM01: All the information we display in our documentation and website must be written in the English language.

 GM02: We must be clear, concise and direct in our writing.

-WG03: We must not copy and publish other people's text without referencing its source.
-We must be original in our writings.
+GM03: We must not copy and publish other people's texts without referencing their source.
+Besides, we must show originality in our writings.

-WG07: We must not close any block of text of the subsections and pages with farewells (it is different in blog posts).
+GM07: We must not close any block of text of the sections and pages with goodbye or any similar expression (it is different in blog posts).

-WG09: We must be careful with the characters that generate an effect on the written material (i.e., inline markup) and make the necessary changes when we are transferring information from AsciiDoc to Markdown or vice versa.
+GM09: We must be careful with the characters that generate an effect on the written material (i.e., inline markup) and make the necessary changes when transferring information from AsciiDoc to Markdown or vice versa.

-WG10: We must take the time, after writing a text, to carefully check for spelling mistakes.
-Once published, the next day, we can invest some more time in a new and quick revision, to make adjustments if necessary.
+GM10: We must take the time, after writing a text, to carefully check for spelling mistakes.
+Once published, on the next day, for example, we can invest some more time in another quick revision and make any necessary adjustments.